ThorstenDoherr/searchengine/README.md

 Consult the manual [doc/searchengine.md](https://github.com/ThorstenDoherr/searchengine/blob/master/doc/searchengine.md#installation) file for installation instructions.
 Alternatively, read the **doc/searchengine.pdf**.

 ## Version history
+2026.02.12
+- save format for the settings is reduced to the essential information keeping compatibility
+- shutdown warning dialog is only shown when actual changes to the settings may get lost
+- the "Load Settings" menu issues a warning when changes to the current settings may get lost
+- "Notes" menu is now working as intendet
+- seml.do can now handle meta.txt files of any size

 2025.12.15 \[2025.12.01\]
 - self-referential searches (mono) skip redundant matches where searched equals found
 - seml.csv/seml.txt files can be imported as result tables by transforming the probability (brain) into the identity